saipranathi26/saipranathi26/README.md

 - 👋 Hi, I’m Sai Pranathi
-- 👀 I’m interested in ...
+- 👀 I’m interested in working with latest technologies
 - 🌱 I’m currently learning databases and cloud services
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects that challenge myself
 - 📫 How to reach me - LinkedIn would be a great way - https://www.linkedin.com/in/sai-pranathi-muddana-105a3a200/ or E-mail me - saipranathi72@gmail.com

 <!---